google-marketing-solutions/ml_toast/README.md

                         Defaults to True.
   ```

-> Please note that ML-ToAST relies on the `tensorflow-text` package, which is
+> Please note that the tool relies on the `tensorflow-text` package, which is
 > no longer available for all platforms (e.g. Apple Macs and Windows) and
 > accordingly might need to be built from source.
 Refer to these
 > [instructions](https://github.com/tensorflow/text#a-note-about-different-operating-system-packages)
 > for more information.

-## Citing ML-ToAST
+## Citing 🍞 ML-ToAST

 To cite this repository: